 One of Fridcorp’s “toughest projects to get to financial close”

 Fridcorp chief executive officer Nigel Givoni said Beyond has been one of the company’s toughest projects to get to financial close.

-“While it has been challenging to get construction underway due to the current economic and funding climate, Fridcorp is proud to commence what will be an exceptional-quality, design-led project with one builder, Piety.
+“While it has been challenging to get construction underway due to the current economic and funding climate, Fridcorp is proud to commence what will be an exceptional-quality, design-led project with one builder, Piety,” the executive added.

-“The towers will front the newly upgraded Kempt Field Park and will be positioned around the retail plaza, including the Woolworths and other quality offerings,” Mr Givoni added.
+“The towers will front the newly upgraded Kempt Field Park and will be positioned around the retail plaza, including the Woolworths and other quality offerings,” according to the businessman (story continues below).

-Stage one will comprise the first 200 apartments – 70 per cent of which have already been sold – as well as the supermarket and associated retail.
+Stage one will comprise 200 apartments – 70 per cent of which have pre-sold – supermarket and associated retail.

-Stage two will deliver two more apartment buildings – one which is half pre-sold.
+The second phase will deliver two more residential complexes – one which has been half sold.

-Marketing of units within the final residential building is expected to start a year from now, Mr Givoni said.
+Marketing of the final buildings is expected a year from now, Mr Givoni said.

 Beyond is close to a Westfield Hurstville and the Allaway train station.